Llewarchick7/emg-force-bridge/README.md

 2. Upload acquisition/arduino/emg_stream.ino to your Arduino Uno.
 3. Connect MyoWare output to A0, ground and reference electrode on subject.
 4. Run acquisition/serial_reader.py to view live data and save CSV.
-5. Use preprocessing/filter.py for cleaning; train a baseline model with models/train.py.
+5. Use the `emg.preprocessing` package for cleaning (e.g., `from emg.preprocessing.filters import apply_bandpass, apply_notch`); train a baseline model with models/train.py.
-6. Run ui/streamlit_app.py for a simple interface.
+6. Run ui/unified_dashboard.py for the consolidated live & compare interface.

 Safety & ethics
 - Use a ground/reference electrode; do not place electrodes across the chest or near the heart in ways that could cause current loops.